-The average ( $\pm$ SD) age of harvest for 2022 was $9.73 \pm 1.58$ (Figure 7a, Appendix E).
+The average (\pm SD) age of harvest for 2018, 2019, and 2021 was 9.96 ± 1.62 , 10.51 ± 1.37 , and 10.03 ± 1.08 respectively (Figure 7a; Appendix E).
 The average age of harvest increased steadily from 1991-2012 before slowly declining in recent years.
 It is interesting to note that this decline continues even with the lack of an outfitter season in 2020.
-Examining the composition of harvested rams (Figure 8), the vast majority of rams harvested have been $>8$ years old with very few rams being $<8$ years of age.
+Examining the composition of harvested rams (Figure 8), the vast majority of rams harvested have been >8 years old with very few rams being <8 years of age.

+Figure 6.
+Measurements of horns from sheep harvested across the Mackenzie Mountains from 1991-2021.

 Figure 7.
-Measurements of horns from sheep harvested across the Mackenzie Mountains from 1991-2021.

-Figure 8.
-Percent composition of age for sheep harvested in the Mackenzie Mountains by non-resident and non-resident alien harvesters from 1991-2022.
+Percent composition of age for sheep harvested in the Mackenzie Mountains by non-resident and non-resident alien harvesters from 1991-2021.

-The maximum left and right horn length reported for 2022 was 106.0 and 105.5 cm respectively.
+The maximum left and right horn lengths reported between 2018 and 2021 were 108.0 and 109.5 cm respectively.
 The maximum horn length recorded by Boone and Crockett for Dall's sheep in North America is 115.6 cm (45.5 in.) for a sheep taken from the Mackenzie Mountains in 1973.
-One of the top 50 Dall's sheep recorded in the 13th edition of the Boone and Crockett Club record book are from the Mackenzie Mountains; the highest scoring horns hold 32nd place (Boone and Crockett Club on-line trophy database accessed 2018).
+One of the top

+50 Dall's sheep recorded in the 13th edition of the Boone and Crockett Club record book are from the Mackenzie Mountains; the highest scoring horns hold 32nd place (Boone and Crockett Club on-line trophy database accessed 2018).

 The Safari Club International (SCI) offers another measuring system for trophy animals.
 They have a unique all-inclusive record keeping system, the most used system in the world.
-Unlike Boone and Crockett scoring, this system has no deductions or penalizing for antler asymmetry, and provides points for all tines, which is important for caribou antlers (Larter and Allaire 2017).
+Unlike Boone and Crockett scoring, this system has no deductions or penalizing for antler asymmetry, and provides points for all tines, which is important for caribou antlers (Larter & Allaire, 2017).
 Eleven of the top 50 Dall's sheep in the SCI on-line record book are from the Mackenzie Mountains.
 One sheep harvested in 1983 holds 12th place in scoring (SCI on-line trophy database accessed 2018).
 Horns measured by ECC are considered green and are not the same as dry measurements used for official scoring measurements.

-Given the increase in average age of harvested sheep, there has been remarkable consistency in the mean outside contour length of the right horns from rams harvested by non-residents (Figure 7c, see Appendix E for data from 1991-2021).
-We expected to see more broomed or broken horn tips on older animals, since horn breakage generally occurs as a result of fights between rival males (Coltman et al. 2002, Martin et al. 2022).
+Given the increase in average age of harvested sheep, there has been remarkable consistency in the mean outside contour length of the right horns from rams harvested by non-residents (Figure 7c, see Appendix E for data from 1972-2021).
+More broomed or broken horn tips on older animals are expected since horn breakage generally occurs as a result of fights between rival males (Coltman et al., 2002; Martin et al., 2022).
 However, there is a small but noticeable decline in the average circumference at right horn base from 1999-2019 (Figure 7d).
-This decline only represents about 1 cm in difference but given the slow growing nature of horns and the declines in observations and survey counts during the same time period, this may reflect a physiological response to a stressor.
+This decline only represents about 1 cm in difference but slow growing nature of horns and given the declines in observations during the same time period, this may reflect a physiological response to a stressor.

 Horns are not shed and provide detailed records of growth history in the form of discernable annual growth segments, or annuli.
 Annuli are evident in the keratin sheath of the horn, and form as the result of a stop-start pattern of growth in the winter and spring seasons, respectively.
-Horn growth can be limited by resource availability which is regulated by regional climatic conditions (Hik and Carey 2000).
+Horn growth can be limited by resource availability which is regulated by regional climatic conditions (Hik & Carey, 2000).
 Examining horn growth patterns over time can reveal years of high and low environmental productivity.
-Since 2002 ECC has tried to measure the annuli from as many harvested Dall's sheep rams as possible using a flexible tape to measure the length and basal circumference of each segment.
+Since 2002 ECC has tried to measure the annuli from as many harvested Dall's sheep rams as possible using a flexible tape to measure the length and basal circumference of each segment; from 2002-2017, 837 Dall's sheep horns were measured.